 PAUL HAWKEN: Exactly.
 There’s an irony to this, which I haven’t told, because I had forgotten.
-I was on [inaudible], and they were talking and said, "Oh, the last time we saw you was when you came into our offices shivering, because you were all wet and you had been pepper-sprayed with tear-gassed."
+I was on [inaudible], and they were talking and said, "Oh, the last time we saw you was when you came into our offices shivering, because you were all wet and you had been pepper-sprayed and tear-gassed."
 And I said, "Yeah, I remember that."
-And what happened is, I stripped my clothes, I went into the shower, took a shower, found somebody’s t-shirt, put a towel on, and the phone rang.
+And what happened is, I stripped my clothes, I went into the shower, took a shower, found somebody’s T-shirt, put a towel on, and the phone rang.
 And it was President Clinton.
 And he called to ask what he should say the next day when he came into town.
 And I was going, "alalalalalala," because pepper spray just — it freezes you, actually.
 It makes you so cold.
 And it was so interesting for him to come in, because that was really the end of this fantasy that he and Charlene Barshefsky had about American dominance.
 I mean, it was over in one day.

 AMY GOODMAN: What did you tell him he should say, and did he follow your directions?

 PAUL HAWKEN: I told him to not pander, that he has been pandering; that he should tell the truth; and the fact is that it was a flawed process, and a flawed process needed to be rethought, and if it wasn’t rethought, then this is going to repeat itself again and again; and that to do what his minions were doing, which is to somehow marginalize and to assign or ascribe to the motivations of the people who were acting on the street, that somehow they were, in Tom Friedman’s words, you know, sort of blue-eyed activists getting their 1960s fix, was really a vast misreading of the unrest that existed in the world against trade policy.